MichelleVlza/Proyecto_COVID_HPCD/README.md

-In the same direction create a container with the Dockerfile, which will install all the tools that we'll need (`nano, curl, unzip, less, pip, tldr, csvkit`),
+In the same direction create a container with the Dockerfile, which will install all the tools that we'll need (`nano, curl, unzip, less, pip, tldr, csvkit`), and copy the `Script.sh`.

 ```
 docker build -t username/imagen .
 docker run -it --name name username/imagen
 ```

-and copy the `Script.sh`, this script will do the following...

 ### Cleaning the data